Thai basil: Taxonomy and nomenclature

-In Taiwan the Thai basil is called káu-chàn-thah (九層塔 (jiǔcéngtǎ, chiu ts'eng t'a, káu-chàn-thah)), which literally means "nine-storey pagoda".
+In Taiwan, Thai basil is called káu-chàn-thah (九層塔 (jiǔcéngtǎ, chiu ts'eng t'a, káu-chàn-thah)), which literally means "nine-storey pagoda".

 Uses

 Culinary

 Thai basil is widely used in the cuisines of Southeast Asia, including Thai, Vietnamese, Lao, and Cambodian cuisines.
 Thai basil leaves are a frequent ingredient in Thai green and red curries, though in Thailand the basil used in drunken noodles and many chicken, pork, and seafood dishes is holy basil.
 In the West, however, such dishes typically contain Thai basil instead, which is much more readily available than holy basil.
 Thai basil is also an important ingredient in the very popular Taiwanese dish sanbeiji (three-cup chicken).
 Used as a condiment, a plate of raw Thai basil leaves is often served as an accompaniment to many Vietnamese dishes, such as phở (Southern style), bún bò Huế, or bánh xèo, so that each person can season to taste with the anise-flavored leaves.